The Early Childhood Workforce Initiative’s Country Briefs illustrate inspiring responses to challenges faced by the early childhood workforce.

-Early Childhood Development (ECD) services are increasing growing and improving in many parts of the world.
+Recognition of the importance of Early Childhood Development (ECD) services is increasing in many parts of the world.
 Still, little attention is placed on one of the most critical factors in influencing children’s learning development – the early years workforce.
-ISSA therefore strives towards a full recognition of the importance well prepared professionals in kindergardens, preschools and daycare centers.
+The Early Childhood Workforce Initiative strives to place more attention on these professionals and para-professionals.

 Who is the workforce?